-Here’s my writing portfolio of freelance work and guest author posts that have gathered a nice following.
-If you’d like me to write for or edit your blog, help write your newsletter, or develop your SEO and social media platforms; or if you’re looking for a writer, editor, copywriter, ghostwriter or proofreader, please reach out to me here.
+Here’s my writing portfolio of freelance work and favorite guest author posts.
+If you need a writer or editor for your blog, help writing your newsletter, or development of your SEO and social media platforms; or if you’re looking for a writer, editor, copywriter, ghostwriter or proofreader, please reach out to me here.

 I’ve enjoyed working with several freelance clients, including Lifelock and IOI Partners, which I’ve helped with writing, editing, newsletter content, SEO optimization and social media strategy.
-I also handle content strategy and creation for Pixel Jocks, a digital marketing agency.
-Please reach out to me to find out more about how we can help!
+I also handled content strategy and creation for Pixel Jocks, a digital marketing agency.

 - The Food Allergy Parent’s #1 Back-to-School Tool: Educate, Educate, Educate!
 [FAACT]

 - Five Reasons to Visit Your Local Farmer’s Markets (in Addition to Nutrition) [California Unpublished]